 During an abdominal hysterectomy (open surgery), your uterus is removed through a large open incision.
 The incision must be large enough for your surgeon to see your organs and fit his/her hands and instruments inside your body.

 Vaginal Hysterectomy – A vaginal hysterectomy is done through a cut in your vagina.
 The surgeon operates through this incision and closes it with stitches once the uterus is removed.

 Traditional Laparoscopy – With traditional laparoscopy, your surgeon operates through a few small incisions in your abdomen using long instruments and a tiny camera.
 The camera sends images to a monitor in the operating room to guide doctors as they operate.
-Your uterus can also be removed through a single incision in the belly button.

 – Your uterus can also be removed through a small incision in your belly button using da Vinci Single-Site Surgery.
 This technology allows for virtually scarless results. da Vinci Single-Site is performed for benign (non-cancerous) conditions.